Gravity in $d=2+\epsilon$ dimensions and realizations of the diffeomorphisms group: vs

 A more general analysis could be implemented by promoting the operators related to the curvature scalar to function too, as suggested in Ref.~\cite{Martini:2018ska}, which would contain both $g_1$ and the topological charge.
 In this case the breaking would be entirely realized at the fixed point starting from a dilatonic theory, but we leave this possibility open for now.
 A simple visual summary of the breaking patterns relating the three actions is given in Fig.~\ref{fig:theories}, which depicts an upper wedge of a more general pattern described in Ref.~\cite{Gielen:2018pvk}.

 For the rest of the paper we focus on the Einstein and unimodular-dilaton realizations, with actions \eqref{eq:einstein-hilbert} and \eqref{eq:unimodular-dilaton}, respectively.
 The symmetry groups of the two theories are isomorphic, so the natural question is whether they actually are the same physical model or not.
 From the Hamiltonian analysis emerges that the two models propagate the same degrees of freedom \cite{Gielen:2018pvk}, so it is fair to say that classically the Einstein's and unimodular-dilaton gravitational models are equivalent.
-What is less clear is if the two models are quantum mechanically equivalent, and we argue that they are not, providing increasing evidence through the next sections.
-Their inequivalence has the most notable effect of changing the beta function of Newton's constant.
+What is less clear is if the two models are quantum mechanically equivalent.
+One way to investigate this difference is to inspect the beta function of Newton's constant in each realization.
 From a general scaling analysis, see for example Ref.~\cite{Codello:2014wfa}, we know that the beta function must be of the form

 in which we denoted with $c$ the central charge, which is a number of particular importance in the context of two-dimensional conformal field theory (CFT) because it counts the effective number of degrees of freedom that are integrated in the path-integral.
 In general, $c$ will be the sum of two contributions, one coming from the matter fields and the other coming from the gravitational degrees of freedom.